Byzero512/winpwn/README.md

 for CTF windows pwn

 ### pre
-1. there are two versions of winpwn: winpwn-deps and winpwn-no-deps
+1. there are two versions of winpwn: winpwn-deps and winpwn-nodeps
 2. for winpwn-deps: based on pwintools,but I complete the IO interactive and debug module
 3. for winpwn-nodeps: written by myself.
 It just use ctypes to invoke Windows API.
 It supports python2.7 and python3, and you can <b>use pip to install winpwn-nodeps</b>(pip install winpwn)